 Also bear in mind that even though a puppy seems expensive, the upfront cost is just a tiny fraction of how much you’ll have to pay to keep them over their lifetime.

-Is a Toy Poodle right for me?
+Raising a Toy Poodle puppy

 Toy Poodles make wonderful pets if you have an active lifestyle, and you’re looking for an intelligent dog you can take out and about and build a real rapport with.

 Let’s quickly summarize what we know, to see if it’s the best breed for you.

 Toy Poodles require a lot of time and attention.

 If left alone too long, boredom can result in destructive behaviors.

 Toy Poodles can be easily hurt by children who don’t know how to handle dogs.